MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingqueue.md

-﻿---
+---
-Description: 'The FaxOutgoingQueue configuration object is used by a fax client application to set and retrieve the configuration parameters on the outbound fax queue on a fax server.' ms.assetid: 'bad77c9e-2ae5-41a6-ace3-b4b92eb66cc2'
+Description: The FaxOutgoingQueue configuration object is used by a fax client application to set and retrieve the configuration parameters on the outbound fax queue on a fax server. ms.assetid: bad77c9e-2ae5-41a6-ace3-b4b92eb66cc2
 title: FaxOutgoingQueue object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingQueue object